 - The Lab seeks a broad selection of scripts across all genres of fiction (drama, comedy, horror, action, thriller, science fiction, animation, musical, etc.).
 Scripts may be about any topic and don’t need to be specifically about women, but we definitely notice scripts that feature women characters, especially if they transcend cliches and/or challenge norms.

 - TWL US applicants may be residents and/or citizens of any country.

 - The Lab seeks submissions from all racial, ethnic, socioeconomic, and cultural groups.

 Requirements - The following materials are required for your application and must be submitted electronically:

-1. Basic Biographical and Contact Information (name, email address, contact phone number, mailing address, birth date.)
+- Contact information (name, email address, contact phone number, mailing address)

-4. PDF of a feature-length or pilot narrative screenplay (Name removed)
+- PDF of a feature-length or pilot narrative screenplay (NAME REMOVED

 2. The script must be in PDF format.
-PDFs must be labeled with the project name only.
+PDFs must be labeled with the project title only.
 DO NOT include the name of the screenwriter(s) ANYWHERE on the PDF.
 REMOVE YOUR NAME FROM ALL PAGES OF YOUR SCRIPT, including the cover page, before uploading.

 3. Complete the electronic application filling in ALL fields.
-You will be asked to complete questions in text boxes on the web application.
+You will be asked to complete questions in text boxes on the application.
 We recommend that you draft your answers, then cut and paste the final text once it has been completed to your satisfaction.
-Text boxes in the form include: Name, email address, contact phone number, mailing address, birth date, script genre, log line.

 4. Agree to the Terms and Conditions.